PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-*  Problems with SSL validation is essential for web site to be usable.
+*  A taking care of Problems with SSL validation is essential for web site to be usable.
 At this time Cyber Security tool [dnschecker.org](https://dnschecker.org/ssl-certificate-examination.php) provide idea that "Successfully validated certificate chain." with rrt.lt.
 ```

 ```